By continuing to use this website, you agree to the Terms of Service & Privacy Policy

 Binswanger disease is caused by arteriosclerosis, thromboembolism and other diseases that obstruct blood vessels that supply the deep structures of the brain.
 Hypertension, smoking, hypercholesterolemia, heart disease and diabetes mellitus are risk factors for Binswanger disease.
 Rare hereditary diseases such as CADASIL (cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy) also cause Binswanger disease.
 Thus, Binswanger disease is actually a clinical syndrome of vascular dementia with multiple causes, not a specific disease.
 The reduced blood flow in brain tissue appears to produce secondary inflammation that may be a target for treatment.

-The diagnosis of Binswanger disease is usually based on a thorough clinical evaluation, including a detailed patient history, physical examination, and magnetic resonance imaging (MRI) or computerized tomography (CT) scanning of the brain.
+The diagnosis of Binswanger disease is usually based on a thorough clinical evaluation, including a detailed patient history, physical examination and magnetic resonance imaging (MRI) or computerized tomography (CT) scanning of the brain.
 MRI and CT reveal nerve fiber (white matter) degeneration and multiple small strokes in the deep structures of the brain.

 Treatment

 The ischemic brain damage in Binswanger disease is not reversible, so treatment is focused on reducing risk factors for stroke, thereby retarding progression of the disease.
 Treatment usually involves the use of anti-hypertensive drugs to control blood pressure, antiplatelet drugs (e.g., aspirin) or warfarin to reduce thromboembolism, statins to reduce atherosclerosis, smoking cessation and diabetic control.
-Antidepressant drugs are helpful in the management of depression associated with Binswanger disease.
-Other treatment is symptomatic and supportive.
+Inflammation appears to play a role in small vessel damage, but there is no proven way of treating this.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov .
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.